barbarer/py4e-int/_sources/01-intro/01-buildingBlocks.rst

   When reading content from a CD, the CD is an example of ________.

-  - :[Ii]nput: Correct!
-A CD holds information that the program reads.
+  - :[Ii]nput: A CD holds information that the program reads.
     :[Oo]utput: Not quite.
 Is the CD being read from or written to?
     :.*: Try again.